Common Minke Whale

-After rejoining the IWC in 2003, Iceland began initiated work on a whale research program which was initially planned to include lethal sampling of common minke, fin and sei whales.
-Takes of the latter two species were later dropped from the program, and it became the Minke Whale Research Program.
+After rejoining the IWC in 2003, Iceland initiated work on a whale research program that was initially planned to include lethal sampling of common minke, fin and sei whales.
+Takes of the latter two species were later dropped from the program and it became the Minke Whale Research Program.
 Such whaling is permitted under Article VIII of the International Convention on the Regulation of whaling, which allows contracting governments to grant special permits for scientific research.
-The main objective of the Program was to collect information on the feeding ecology of minke whales for incorporation into multi-species ecosystem models, with the overall goal of including these models in management programs for fish and marine mammals.
-Other objectives include investigations on stock structure, distribution and migration, growth and life history, parasites, diseases, biological parameters and pollutants (NAMMCO 2003, Pampoulie et al. 2013).
+The main objective of the Program was to collect information on the feeding ecology of minke whales for incorporation into multi-species ecosystem models, with the overall goal of including these models into management programs for fish and marine mammals.
+Other objectives included investigations into stock structure, distribution and migration, growth and life history, parasites, diseases, biological parameters and pollutants (NAMMCO 2003, Pampoulie et al. 2013).

 The results from the diet and feeding studies demonstrate that minke whales are opportunistic feeders that feed predominantly on fish.
 There is also some indication that the diet of minke whales in the area is changing in response to changes in the marine ecosystem.
-While sandeel dominated the diet in southern areas, it became less important after a decline in the sandeel stock.
+While sandeels dominated the diet in southern areas, it became less important after the stock of sandeels declined.
 Over the same period herring became much more important in the diet.
 There have also been shifts in minke whale distribution that may be related to these changes in fish populations in the area.
-These in turn might be related to a recent increases in sea temperature in the area.
+These in turn might be related to a recent increase in sea temperature in the area.

-Length, age, abundance and catch data from the Research Program and previous work using commercial catches were included in a stock assessment model called Gadget, which can be expanded into a multi-species model.
-In this implementation, minke whale abundance was modelled to respond to the relative abundance of sandeel, a favoured prey in this area which has declined in recent years.
+Length, age, abundance and catch data from the research program and previous work using commercial catches were included in a stock assessment model called Gadget, which can be expanded into a multi-species model.
+In this implementation, minke whale abundance was modelled to respond to the relative abundance of sandeels, a favoured prey in this area that has declined in recent years.
 The modelling outcomes show good fit to the available data and confirm that whaling mortality is very low for this stock.
-In the future the model will be expanded to include other species in order to further determine the role of the common minke whale in the marine ecosystem around Iceland.
+In the future, the model will be expanded to include other species in order to further determine the role of the common minke whale in the marine ecosystem around Iceland.

 Determining common minke whale age using earplugs or tympanic bullae was found to be unreliable.
 Aging using aspartic acid racemisation in the eye lens was found to be more accurate and reliable, revealing ages up to 42 years.